 Management of Adult Care Homes

 Each home’s owner/operator is also licensed.
 They may have a background as a licensed medical professional, but it's not required.
 To qualify for licensing, the owner/operator must have a minimum of experience in providing elder care.
-Usually they’ve worked in a nursing home or another care home.
+Usually, they’ve worked in a nursing home or another care home.

-The home owner is liable and responsible to follow all the State rules and regulations.
+The homeowner is liable and responsible to follow all the State rules and regulations.
 Providers must at least pass a criminal background check, complete basic training, and pass an English exam.
 Maintaining a license requires staying compliant and completing ongoing education each year.

 Often the home’s owner/operator lives in the home and provides day to day care.
 But it’s not necessary.
 Instead, they may hire qualified caregivers.
-The caregiver work part-time to cover days off or act as daily helpers.
+The caregiver works part-time to cover days off or act as daily helpers.
 The owner may live off premises or even own several care homes.
 In that case, they hire a live-in caregiver who acts as “Resident Manager.”